Criminal Defense Lawyer

 Speak To A Charlotte Criminal Defense Lawyer

 Being charged with assault or battery is a serious offense in North Carolina.
-In North Carolina, there are dozens of different kinds of assault charges with which you may be charged, including malicious castration, malicious maiming, felonious assault with a deadly weapon, domestic abuse, assault inflicting serious bodily injury, and more.
+In North Carolina, there are dozens of different kinds of assault charges with which you may be charged, including malicious castration, malicious maiming, felonious assault with a deadly weapon, domestic violence defense, assault inflicting serious bodily injury, and more.
 The different types of assault can be found in Article 8 of North Carolina General Statutes, and are classified as either felony or misdemeanor assaults.

 Just as there are multiple different types of assault under the state’s criminal code, an experienced violent assault lawyer knows there are different penalties for each crime.
 If you have been accused of a type of violent assault, such as assault inflicting serious bodily injury, and you are convicted on this charge, you will be guilty of a class F felony.
 In order to be convicted, the person who was assaulted must have suffered serious bodily injury, which the law defines as permanent disfigurement, coma, a permanent condition that results in extreme pain, the loss of use of a bodily organ, or another condition that creates a risk of death.
 Our violent assault lawyers will explain that a class F felony charge can carry a prison sentence of up to 41 months.